 The findings are consistent with prior analyses and conclusions and in fact support a lesser structure setback than what is proposed.
-The Revised Plan design is consistent with the findings of both geotechnical engineering consultants retained by the Applicant.
-AECOM reviewed the revised Dynamic Earth report dated August 3, 2020 (Appendix I-6), and provided a comment letter on September 16, 2020, which is responded to in a letter from Dynamic Earth dated October 30, 2020 (Appendix I-7).
-The AECOM letter provided two substantive comments; comments and responses are provided below:
+The Revised Plan design is consistent with the findings of both geotechnical engineering consultants retained by the Applicant, and fully responds to the comments provided by AECOM on behalf of the Town.